2021 Holiday Season

 It really is in us to give.
 Some people shy away from giving to charities because they’re skeptical whether the funds are used responsibly.
 Over 4.5 million patients need a blood transfusion each year.
 When you give blood, it doesn’t cost you anything except an hour of your time.
 Furthermore, there’s no question that your donation will help someone who desperately needs it.
 Bonus: to help stabilize your blood sugar and fluid levels you always get free snacks!

 Every few months, Administration Manager and Compliance Officer, Linda Treen graciously organizes a team outing for employees to donate blood.
-Last November, Member Services Representative, Amy Munro joined Linda at the Canadian Blood Services centre in Oshawa to do our part (excellent selection of snacks).
+On October 19th, 2021, Oshawa Community employees Amy Munro, Patricia Albrecht, Linda Treen and CEO John Remillard, donated blood at the Canadian Blood Services Centre in Oshawa.